Jorge Soler Player Props: Marlins vs. Twins

-On Tuesday, Jorge Soler (on the back of going 1-for-4 with a double) and the Miami Marlins face the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
-First pitch is at 6:40 PM ET.
+The Miami Marlins and Jorge Soler, who went 0-for-3 last time in action, take on Pablo Lopez and the Minnesota Twins at LoanDepot park, Wednesday at 1:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Twins.
+He had a hitless showing in his most recent game (0-for-3) against the Twins.

 Jorge Soler Game Info & Props vs. the Twins